tokfrans03/AntiAntiXray/README.md

 3. Enjoy

 ## Commands
-All commands can be viewed using `:help`
+All commands can be viewed using `:aax help`